LBNL-ETA/MSWH/README.md

         pip install -e .

     The `-e` flag is only necessary if one would like changes to the source code be reflected immediately (without having to rerun the `setup.py` script with every change to the source code).
 If you just want to run the project application, you can omit the `-e` flag.

+    To use the plotting capabilities, also required when running tests, please install [`orca`](https://github.com/plotly/orca).

 ## Django Web Framework Deployment